hugolv89/gexf_sna/README.md

 Social Network Analysis with GEXF file.

-The plugin has been developed in the strategic plan of the Campus Terra 2015-2019, within the framework of the project "social network / corporate network" directed by Professor Luis E. Gago Gonzalez Campus Terra of the University of Santiago de Compostela. https://usc.es/
+The plugin has been developed in the strategic plan of the Campus Terra 2015-2019, within the framework of the project "social network / corporate network" directed by Professor Luis E. Gago Gonzalez of the University of Santiago de Compostela. https://usc.es/

 DEPENDENCIES